JacobHelwig/covdepGE/README.md

 variables *X*<sub>*j*</sub> and *X*<sub>*k*</sub> if, and only if, *X*<sub>*j*</sub> and *X*<sub>*k*</sub> are conditionally dependent given the remaining variables.
-Core components of this methodology are the weighted psuedo-likelihood framework in which inference is conducted via a block mean-field variational approximation.
+Core components of this methodology are the weighted pseudo-likelihood framework in which inference is conducted via a block mean-field variational approximation.

 ### Graph Estimation

-Graphs are constructed using a psuedo-likelihood approach by fixing each of the columns *X*<sub>*j*</sub> of `X` as the response and performing a spike-and-slab regression using the remaining variables *X*<sub>*k*</sub> in `X` as predictors.
+Graphs are constructed using a pseudo-likelihood approach by fixing each of the columns *X*<sub>*j*</sub> of `X` as the response and performing a spike-and-slab regression using the remaining variables *X*<sub>*k*</sub> in `X` as predictors.
 To determine if an edge should